The Aviation Law Review: Turkey

 Article 144 of the Civil Aviation Act as amended in 2016 is the primary regulation on drones.
-It basically states that companies that sell drones heavier than 500 grammes are required to keep records of persons purchasing drones and to notify these to the DGCA.
+It basically states that companies that sell drones heavier than 500 grams are required to keep records of persons purchasing drones and to notify these to the DGCA.
 It also lays down fines to be levied against persons who violate drone regulations.
-The Article authorises the Ministry of the Interior and the Ministry of Transportation and Infrastructure to jointly publish a regulation for details of drone operations.
+Article 144 authorises the Ministry of the Interior and the Ministry of Transportation and Infrastructure to jointly publish a regulation for details of drone operations.

 Based on this authorisation, the operation and licensing of drones, drone pilots and operators is regulated in detail by the Unmanned Aerial Vehicle Systems Directive, which was introduced in 2016.
-Any unmanned aerial vehicle (except state unmanned aerial vehicles (UAVs) and tethered balloons) heavier than 500 grammes is subject to this regulation.
+Any unmanned aerial vehicle (except state unmanned aerial vehicles (UAVs) and tethered balloons) heavier than 500 grams is subject to this regulation.

 The Directive is very detailed.
-Its main features are as follows:
+Its main features are as follows.

 Commercial operators of drones are required to obtain a light UAV operator certificate.
 There are stringent requirements for the issuance of this licence.

 Drone flights are subject to permission.
 Non-commercial drone flights are issued a permit automatically by the flight permit registration system.
-There are detailed rules for applying for and issuance of flight permits, and the rules are more stringent for drones heavier than 25 kilogrammes.
+There are detailed rules for applying for and issuance of flight permits, and the rules are more stringent for drones heavier than 25 kilograms.

-The Directive includes liability rules, and states that operators are liable for damage caused by drones.
+The Directive includes liability rules and states that operators are liable for damage caused by drones.
 However, it is our opinion that liability regimes established by the Code of Obligations and other relevant legislation that have the force of law cannot be changed by a directive.
 It is difficult to say that a drone operator or pilot can be held liable for damage unless they are proven to be negligent.

 Both mandatory and voluntary reporting of safety incidents are regulated by the Directive on Reporting of Civil Aviation Safety Incidents.